LCPQ/yrm2024/content/registration.md

 ---
 title: "Registration"
-date: 2020-12-02 09:01
+date: 2023-12-19 09:00
 draft: false
 ---

-# Conference registration

-Registration is **closed**.
-The deadline for submission was December, 1st 2021!
+Registration is **not open yet**.
+Please check back later for updates on the registration opening date.